NRLParticipation/NRL-Cookbook/docs/administrators/strategic-planning.md

 ---

-## High complexity: Scenario Planning Command Suite
+## High complexity: Scenario planning command suite

 Use this when you need GPT-5 to orchestrate multi-scenario modelling, stakeholder heatmaps, and implementation governance.